opsmanager/git-release-notes/README.md

 - `--show-tags` List release notes showing their tags

 - `--filter-tags` Specify a comma separated list of release note meta-tags to be included.
-See README for details

 ## Development